anxious-engineer/Rutgers-Course-API/Report.md

 ### Design

+This project has 3 main components:
+- Database
+- Query Handler
+- Request Handler

+For the database, MongoDB was chosen because of it's loose and flexible No-SQL collection "schema" and because of it's powerful and easy to use querying system.

+Interactions between API endpoints and the database are handler by a Python query module.
+The query and loader modules using the Pymongo module to interact with MongoDB.

+And endpoint requests are handled by either AWS cloud architecture or by a Django web server.
+The API can easily be transitioned between either of the two request handlers are because they both provide easy mechanisms for interfacing with the Python query module.

 ### PoC

 The first step of my work on this project was to complete a very rough proof of concept for the API.
 This allowed me to get a basic understanding of the technologies I wanted to use.